onewelcome/java-spring-oidc-example/README.md

 Thie [LogoutController.java](src/main/java/com/onegini/oidc/LogoutController.java) contains the logic to end the session.
 The user first comes to the `/logout` endpoint.
 If the user was logged in via an ID token, they are redirected to the end session endpoint of the OP.
 The OP ends the session of the user and redirects it back to `http://localhost:8080/signout-callback-oidc`.
 Then the user is logged out in Spring Security and redirected to the home page.

+### WellKnownJwksController
+The [WellKnownJwksController.java](src/main/java/com/onegini/oidc/WellKnownJwksController.java) is responsible to return a JWKS list (for encryption purpose).
+It returns only that kind of keys that are supported on OP.
+However it's only an example and in production application there is strictly required to store keys in persistence storage and make a key rotation.
+Please keep in mind that OP gets the first key that matched its criteria so returning obsolete key on before fresh one is a mistake.

+### JweKeyGenerator
+The [JweKeyGenerator.java](src/main/java/com/onegini/oidc/encryption/JweKeyGenerator.java) is responsible for key generation.
+It shows how to generate the RSA and EC keys.

+### JwkSetProvider
+The [JwkSetProvider.java](src/main/java/com/onegini/oidc/encryption/JwkSetProvider.java) has a storage role for caching a encryption keys for this example application.
+In production environment it should be replaced by service cooperating with database.

+### JweDecrypterService
+The [JweDecrypterService.java](src/main/java/com/onegini/oidc/encryption/JweDecrypterService.java) is main place where encryption stuff goes.
+The `decrypt` method consumes the encrypted JWT and tries to decrypt it by finding relevant key in Cache which is pass with encrypted JWT to external `nimbusds-jose-jwt` library.
+The returned string is a Signed JWT which should be verified.